If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 By forcing the bees to fly upward, you reduce the possibility of attacks.
 The bees, who are unable to see the passersby, do not perceive any danger and don’t get territorial by stinging potential ‘threats’ known as innocent pedestrians.

 People with little knowledge are capable of vandalizing your hives because they are ‘dangerous.’
 As long as keeping bees is not illegal in your area, the best way to deal with these types is to locate and keep the hives away from their line of sight.
-A hedge or a fence like No products found. would work perfectly.

-Let Your Beehive Placement Be Accessible
+Let Your Bee Hive Location Be Easily Accessible

 When you’re adding empty supers to your hives, it’s pretty easy to do because the wood and frames are pretty light.
 However, doing the same at the peak of the harvest season won’t be so easy.